-7-Clamping arbor with integrated RFID-chip Made in Switzerland The high degree of in-house manufacturing or vertical integration is the foundation of the Reishauer performance portfolio.
+The high degree of in-house manufacturing or vertical integration is the foundation of the Reishauer performance portfolio.
 All core components are developed in-house and manufactured in Switzerland.
-In this way, the continuous generating process holds its leading-edge as the superior hard-finishing method for making gears. author: Walter Graf, Marketing Manager Reishauer AG, Switzerland.
+In this way, the continuous generating process will hold its leading edge as the superior hard-finishing method for making gears.